-The matrix is a decision-making tool that helps you sort through your tasks and ensure that what’s most important doesn’t get pushed aside by the sudden, unexpected, and urgent.
+The priority matrix is a decision-making tool that helps you sort through your tasks and ensure what’s most important doesn’t get pushed aside by the sudden, unexpected, and urgent.
 It will help you focus on your long-term, overall goals by providing a framework to prioritize what’s important.

 What is the Priority Matrix?

 The basic premise is that by analysing, then separating your tasks into four main quadrants filed under different areas of importance and urgency, it will allow you to plan your time better and to reduce stress .

 Quadrant 1: Urgent and important = Do First